Purpose

 Exclusion Criteria

-• Currently involved in an experimental treatment study - Abnormal liver function values - Abnormal kidney function values - Currently pregnant - Blood clotting disorder (contraindicated with all three botanicals) - Antiplatelet or anticoagulant medication use (contraindicated with all three botanicals)
+• Currently involved in an experimental treatment study - Abnormal liver function values - Abnormal kidney function values - Currently pregnant - Blood clotting disorder (contraindicated with all three botanicals) - Reported diagnosis of diabetes with an A1C greater than 9 - The use of contraindicated medications (see below): - Anticoagulant medications (such as warfarin, heparin, etc.) - Lithium - Tacrolimus (Prograf) - Cancer medications (Alkylating agents, antitumor antibiotics, Topoisomerase I inhibitors, Tamoxifen)

 Study Design